trenchsheikh/lobsmash-leaderboard/README.md

 # LobSmash

 **LobSmash** is a league management and leaderboard application for racket-sport groups.
-Organisers run seasons with shareable join codes; members record sessions and matches; standings update automatically for **Summit** and **Americano** formats—one place for results, roles, and stats.
+Organisers run seasons with shareable join codes; members record sessions and matches; standings update automatically for **Summit** and **Americano** formats—one place for results, roles, and stats.111

 ---